 You have to understand that your thermostat might be stuck.
 This part of your engine is in charge of regulating its temperature.
 The coolant flow of the engine might be restricted due to this situation too.
 You must also understand that an engine coolant leak will cause problems when it comes to cooling.

-You have to take a close look at the head gasket.
+Take a close look at the head gasket.
 If this part of the engine has been blown, you will have problems of overheating in your engine.
 This will happen because the coolant will truly leak out.
 The air will suck in right away.
 The engine temperature needle will wrap around so it can create a full hot.

 You need to understand also that the main goal of any cooling system in any car is getting rid of heat from the engine of the machine.
 The device will achieve this goal by running coolant right through any cooling passage.